 finite-state machines placed on the nodes of a grid update their

 state according to that of a finite neighborhood.
 I am especially

 interested in the properties of global dynamics.

 I have written several papers about the properties of cellular automata that follow from those of the underlying grid.
-I am also co-author, with Tommaso Toffoli and Patrizia Mentrasti, of three papers (two research, one popularization) on the rewriting of cellular automata as different types of parallel systems.
-Currently, Toffoli and I are studying whether some results of classical mechanics may hold for discrete systems, and if so, under which hypotheses: on this we have written two papers.
+I am also co-author, with Tommaso Toffoli and Patrizia Mentrasti, of five papers (four research, one popularization) on the rewriting of cellular automata as different types of parallel systems.

 Other interests include theory of computation, topological dynamics, algebra, and some game theory.